Risks at an individual level

 Employee workload

 Increased demand for flights in the second half of 2023 brought individual operating areas of the Lufthansa Group to the limits of their capabilities.
 Short-term secondment of additional administrative staff to operating areas relieved some of the pressure at peak times.
 Despite this, the strong surge in business put great pressure on staff, which in some cases had an adverse impact on the customer experience that could be provided and on employee satisfaction.
 In order to boost commitment and become more attractive as an employer, the working conditions for staff were revised in cooperation with the collective bargaining partners.
-The Lufthansa Group deliberately uses its employer branding and HR marketing activities to support additional hiring, and is making improvements to its recruitment process and certain key elements of its employees’ experience.
+The Lufthansa Group deliberately uses its employer branding and HR marketing activities to support additional hiring, and is making improvements to its recruitment process and certain key elements of its employees’ experience, for example their onboarding.
 Various apprenticeships, student and trainee programmes are offered to this end, and talents in a variety of groups were supported and systematically networked.
 Furthermore, an assortment of professional development programmes are offered to enable employees to work on their personal and career development.

 Staff structure